Galaxy Airlines Flight 203: Start of anomaly

-Inside the cabin, passengers noticed the huge thumping sounds from the right side of the aircraft.
+Inside the cabin, passengers noticed the thumping sounds from the right side of the aircraft.
 The ATC noticed that the aircraft had only reached 250 ft before the flight crew decided to return to the airport.
-The Electra began to turn towards the right and the shakings continued.
+The Electra began to turn towards the right and the shaking continued.

 The aircraft had stopped climbing and began to descend.

 Crash

-Seconds after feeling the vibrations, the pilots pulled the lever, causing the airspeed to decrease.
+Seconds after feeling the vibrations, the pilots pulled back the engine power, causing the airspeed to decrease.
 The shaking, however, continued.
 They attempted to return to Reno but they kept losing airspeed and altitude.
-It began to fall in a nose-high attitude.
-As it began to descend even more rapid than before, the pilots elected to add power to the engines again.
-With the aircraft nearing the ground by the minute, the GPWS system warned the crew of their impending crash.
+The aircraft began to descend in a nose-high attitude.
+As the descent rate increased, the pilots elected to add power to the engines again.
+With the aircraft nearing the ground, the ground proximity warning system activated.